thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 * Since the type of configuration file is used as an MQTT topic name, the characters `#` and `+` cannot be used in a type name.
   If such a character is used in a type name (or in the path of a configuration file without explicit type), then the whole plugin configuration `/etc/tedge/c8y/c8y-configuration-plugin.toml` is considered ill-formed.
+* Notifications for child-devices and their external devices are handled differently, as configuration files are fetched/pushed from/to external devices via HTTP filetransfer.
+Thereby notifications are part of the filetransfer contract (details see section [Fetching/Pushing configuration file](#fetchingpushing-configuration-file-fromto-the-external-device) below).

 ## Configuration files for child devices